the-fool/thomasruble.com/site/content/blog/dotnet-postgres-docker.md

     - `db` : the database
     - `client` : the Angular app

 One piece especially worth pointing out is the `local_postgres_data` volume.
 By declaring a "volume" we can _persist_ our database state beyond the lifetime of the `db` container.
 The call to create a volume allocates space on the host OS which outlives the destruction of a container.
 When we reboot our PostgreSQL service, the database will have retained all its tables & rows, ready to go as if nothing had happened.
 If we didn't map the container's `/var/lib/postgresql/data` dir to our host filesystem, the container would boot with fresh state when created.
 In some cases you might want this behavior!
-But for development, it's convenient to keep a constant state of the db.
+But for development, it's convenient to keep some persistent state of the `db`.

 Finally, notice that `web` and `client` services specify a `build` property.
 This property tells Docker where to look for a `Dockerfile` it can use to build the containers.
-Right now, it wouldn't find one.
+Right now, it wouldn't find one since we haven't created it.
 So let's add a `Dockerfile` to each the `./Frontend` and `./Backend` directories.

 For the backend: